casper-network/docs-archive/technical-framework/block-storage/sharding.md

 ### Shards and seigniorage

-It is planned that seigniorage will be part of the Casper Labs platform to increase the token supply in a controlled way over time (see ... something ... do we have a page on this in the whitepaper?).
+It is planned that seigniorage will be part of the CasperLabs platform to increase the token supply in a controlled way over time (see ... something ... do we have a page on this in the whitepaper?).
 To ensure uniform growth of the token supply, the seigniorage will also be applied to tokens which are locked up